Guelph Distracted Driving Lawyer

 Categories of Distracted Driving

-While you may know that driving while distracted means that the driver was engaging in another activity that took his or her focus away from the road, there are different types of distracted driving.
+There are different types of distracted driving.
 All of these varieties of distracted driving impair a driver’s ability to operate a vehicle safely.
 Distracted driving falls into three primary categories:

 - Visual Attention – If a driver’s eyes are taken off the road and turned to something else, it is considered a visual distraction.
 Perhaps they turned to look at a passenger, read a map, or review a GPS navigation system.
 Whatever the reason, these are all examples of distractions that would impact the visual attention of the driver.
 Looking away from the road for even a few seconds is all it takes for a driver to miss a traffic signal, fail to notice a change in the flow of traffic, or not see an obstacle in the road.
 All of these things can result in a crash.